templexxx/logro/README.md

 Logro
 ===

+## Deprecated

+Almost all high performance log library use sync.Pool to reuse memory, so it may cause problem when just pass a pointer to logro.

 ## Introduction

 Logro is a non-blocking log rolling package with page cache control in Go.
 Inspired by [lumberjack](https://github.com/natefinch/lumberjack)